dw-innovation/kid2-spot-osm-query-api/Readme.md

-## Overpass++ OSM Query Service (Dockerized)
+## Spot OSM Query Service (Dockerized)

-This service is an integral component of the Overpass++ application.
+This service is an integral component of the Spot application.
 Its primary functionality revolves around interpreting a graph's intermediate representation and, from there, builing a corresponding Postgres query.
-The subsequent querying is run against the Overpass++ OSM Postgres instance.
+The subsequent querying is run against the Spot OSM Postgres instance.
 The results are then returned in GeoJSON format, accompanied by relevant statistics.

 ## Pre-Requisites

-Ensure you've initiated and are running the Overpass++ Postgres instance.
+Ensure you've initiated and are running the Spot Postgres instance.
 This can be on your local machine or a remote setup.

 ## Getting Started